chinamike65/hugo-tuolesi/content/book3/book3en.md

 "Lamp for the Path to Enlightenment" provides a high-level summary of the teachings and demonstrations of Buddhism.
 It is very concise and only covers a few pages.

-The Graded Stages of the Path to Enlightenment explains the Theory of the Lamp for the Path to Enlightenment in a deeper and broader way, which is broad, profound and easy to understand.
-For those who find the Lamp for the Path to Enlightenment difficult to understand, the The Graded Stages of the Path to Enlightenment explains it very clearly .
+The Great Treatise on the Stages of the Path of Enlightenment explains the Theory of the Lamp for the Path to Enlightenment in a deeper and broader way, which is broad, profound and easy to understand.
+For those who find the Lamp for the Path to Enlightenment difficult to understand, the Great Treatise on the Stages of the Path of Enlightenment explains it very clearly .

-In Tibetan areas, the Tibetan version of "The Graded Stages of the Path to Enlightenment" can be understood a lot by an ordinary person, such as a sheep herder; an arahant with high wisdom will also find it profound, subtle and inconceivable when he sees it.
-The Graded Stages of the Path to Enlightenment is very, very special.
+In Tibetan areas, the Tibetan version of "Great Treatise on the Stages of the Path of Enlightenment " can be understood a lot by an ordinary person, such as a sheep herder; an arhat with high wisdom will also find it profound, subtle and inconceivable when he sees it.
+Great Treatise on the Stages of the Path of Enlightenment  is very, very special.

 9

 10

-Chapter 2 - the peculiarity of the order of the path, mentions the three ways, the order of the path of enlightenment, and the "The Graded Stages of the Path to Enlightenment", so it is inevitable to mention Master Tsongkhapa.
+Chapter 2 - the peculiarity of the order of the path, mentions the three ways, the order of the path of enlightenment, and the "Great Treatise on the Stages of the Path of Enlightenment", so it is inevitable to mention Master Tsongkhapa.
 So, what kind of person is Master Tsongkhapa?

 Section 1 - Master Tsongkhapa was born on the twenty-fifth day of the tenth year of the Tibetan calendar in 1357 in Huangzhong County, Qinghai Province.
 Because the place of birth is called "Tsongkha" in Tibetan, he is honored as Tsongkhapa, which means born in Tsongkha.

-Master Tsongkhapa is the founder of the Gelug Sect of Tibetan Buddhism and the wisdom reincarnation of Manjushri.
+Master Tsongkhapa is the founder of the Gelug School of Tibetan Buddhism and the wisdom reincarnation of Manjushri.
 Maitreya Bodhisattva once said: "The incarnation of Manjushri, like the eyes and heart of all Buddhas and Bodhisattvas, will appear in the world."

 11